 For a lot of people, the idea of purchasing Bitcoins is a bit out of reach.
 After all, a single Bitcoin costs way too much money than most could afford.
 Seeing as buying in is not a feasible option, many have turned to the idea of “mining” Bitcoins instead.

-Read Also: Everything You Need to Know About Bitcoins
+Read Also: Bitcoins - What You Need to Know

 Considering the fact that anyone that has a decent computer can turn it into a “Bitcoin miner”, surely mining for Bitcoin will be an easier way to get in on the whole cryptocurrency fad right?
 While there is no denying that the actual act of mining for Bitcoins is easy, those who are actually looking to profit from mining Bitcoins will soon be met with one simple truth: mining Bitcoins is by far the hardest way to make a profit out of Bitcoin.